DirkPersky/npm-dp_cookieconsent/README.md

 #### iframe overlay
 **if you want to add an overlay to accept Cookies outside from the cookie hint**
 ![iframe overlay](example/iframe-overlay.png)
-you can enable this feature in the TYPO3-constants<br/>
-`window.cookieconsent_options.overlay.notice = true`

 you also can modify the text in this hint individuel per iframe
 ```html